A useful source of free-flight kits, plans and accessories, including Esaki tissue and silk,

 model kits produced by International Model Aircraft Ltd. in the 1940's and 50's.

-There are currently 30 or so plans to download in pdf format, including all six of the Senior Series range of sport rubber models, some rubber duration models and many of the Frog Junior range (both scale and non-scale types).
+There are currently around 45 plans to download in pdf format, including all six of the Senior Series range of sport rubber models, some rubber duration models and many of the Frog Junior range (both scale and non-scale types).

-The site is still very much work in process, so watch for more plans to be added as it develops.
+The site is still work in process, so watch for more plans to be added as it develops.

 Easy Built Models